TreasureDome/OrjiC.github.io/index.md

 ## Data Analyst | ICT Professional | Statistical Analyst

 Welcome to my professional portfolio!
-I'm a data analyst with experience in government statistics and educational analytics, currently pursuing my Master's degree at the University of the Sunshine Coast, Australia.
+I'm a data analyst with experience in government statistics and educational analytics, currently pursuing my Master's degree in Information and Communication Technology (ICT) at the University of the Sunshine Coast, Australia.

 ---